Miami Dolphins vs. New Orleans Saints NFL Week 16 Odds, Plays and Insights for December 27, 2021

 - Against the spread, Miami is 8-6-0 this year.

-- So far this season, the Dolphins have been installed as favorites by a 2-point margin or more five times and are 3-2 ATS in those games.
+- The Dolphins have an against the spread record of 3-2 in their five games as a favorite of 2.5 points or more so far this season.

-- Miami's games this year have hit the over in 42.9% of its opportunities (six times in 14 games with a set point total).
+- Miami's games this year have gone over the total in six out of 14 opportunities (42.9%).

-- This year, the Dolphins rack up the same number of points per game that the Saints give up (20.4).
+- The Dolphins average 20.4 points per game, the same number the Saints give up.

-- When Miami records more than 20.4 points, it is 5-1 against the spread and 4-2 overall.
+- Miami is 5-1 against the spread and 4-2 overall in games when it puts up more than 20.4 points.

-- When Miami amasses more than 336.9 yards, the team is 3-2 against the spread and 3-2 overall.
+- Miami is 3-2 against the spread and 3-2 overall when the team totals over 336.9 yards.

 - The Dolphins have turned the ball over 23 times this season, four more turnovers than the Saints have forced (19).